 “The market is penciling in a 50-50 chance of the deal going through, and that uncertainty puts pressure on the share price,” said Dieter Furniere, a KBC Securities analyst in Brussels.

 Furniere said there was a precedent for European Commission Competition Commissioner Joaquin Almunia’s Nov.
 2 comment that the UPS-TNT deal raises “serious competition concerns.”
-That statement echoed remarks Almunia made in January before the collapse of Deutsche Boerse AG’s merger with NYSE Euronext (NYX), said Furniere, who recommends shareholders accept the UPS offer.
+That statement echoed remarks Almunia made in January before the collapse of Deutsche Boerse AG’s merger with NYSE Euronext (NYX:US), said Furniere, who recommends shareholders accept the UPS offer.

 The analysts surveyed by Bloomberg said they still expect the deal to be approved.
 Regulators probably will demand UPS and TNT sell certain assets in Europe, according to the survey.
 TNT must also sell its airline because EU laws forbid foreign ownership of air carriers.